 Freelance work has exploded in recent years, thanks to talent shortages faced by many companies and the rise of the gig economy.
 More than half (53%) of hiring managers cite access to skills as their biggest hiring challenge, and the majority (59%) are already tapping flexible talent available on sites like Moonlighting.

-While many freelance marketplaces specialize in a single vertical of skills, Moonlighting allows you to hire anyone from blockchain consultants to a pet sitters to graphic designers, all in one place.
-See what skills are in-demand on Moonlighting, the fastest growing freelance marketplace:
+While many freelance marketplaces specialize in a single vertical of skills, Moonlighting allows you to hire anyone from blockchain consultants to pet sitters to graphic designers, all in one place.
+See what skills are in-demand on Moonlighting, the fastest-growing freelance marketplace:

 Already leveraged by several major enterprises including IBM and Samsung, blockchain’s digitized, distributed, and secure ledger is said to be reshaping the future of tech.

 2. Java Development

 Unlike blockchain technology, Java has been around for more than 20 years and is the basis for many open-source projects, so the demand for this skill shouldn’t be slowing down anytime soon.

 Marketing is a widely recognized necessity for every business — 63% of business owners say marketing is the most important expense to grow their business — and freelance marketers are often more efficient than an in-house marketing teams and at times even for a lower cost.

 Web designers create the look and layout of web pages.
 Their skills are in-demand in many types of organizations, from charities to startups, giving you flexibility to work on high impact projects.

 While there is plenty of accounting software available, tax codes and deductions remain incomprehensible for most, keeping accounting an in-demand skill.